Madagascar Wedding Traditions

 - Prayers spoken: Protection, fertility, prosperity

-- Modern adaptations: Symbolic circuits in apartments (40% urban couples)
+- Modern adaptations: Symbolic circuits in apartments among urban couples

 The number three represents divine completeness in Malagasy cosmology, making this ritual essential for spiritual household establishment.
 Contemporary couples living independently often perform modified versions at their new residence, maintaining cultural connection while adapting to modern living situations.